gonzae/modui-calendar-pane/README.md

 ```
 ['January', ...,'December']
 ```
+##### Note: The list should always start with what you want to represent January.

 #### `weekStartsOnMonday`

 `bool` A boolean to display monday as the first day of the week.
 This is useful for i18n.
+Defaults to `false`.

-#### `displayMonthBeforeYear`
+#### `displayYearBeforeMonth`

 `bool` A boolean to display the month before year vs. the year befor the month.
 This is useful for i18n.
+Defaults to `false`.

 ### Public Methods